Looking for the best time to visit Scotland? Discover the most enjoyable months for sightseeing, along with crowd levels, weather, and events!

 June is also the best time to visit Edinburgh for those looking for fewer crowds.
 There are a few festivals this month including the Edinburgh Film Festival and Skye Food and Drink Festival.

-Unless you're planning to attend these festivals I would avoid August at all costs.
 Don't assume it's just Edinburgh that will be packed since that's where the top events are.
 Because these festivals draw crowds from around the globe, those same visitors will be visiting other cities in Scotland as well.

 What to wear in Scotland in the summer

 It's not uncommon to experience all four seasons in one day in Scotland.
-Dress in layers, always have an umbrella on you and bring a light jacket.
-I've rarely experienced a day I would consider "shorts" weather.
-I typically wear jeans paired with a t-shirt and a light jacket or sweater.
-It can be pretty chilly in the mornings and evenings, even in the height of summer.
+Dress in layers, always have an umbrella on you, and bring a light jacket.

 When to visit Scotland to Avoid Midges